Evaluating Language Models for Generating and Judging Programming Feedback: Introduction

 \begin{description} \item[RQ1] How do open- and closed-source models compare with respect to the quality of their generated bug explanations and suggested fixes? \item[RQ2] To what extent can open- and closed-source models assess the quality of programming feedback generated by other models relative to expert human judgment? \end{description}

-To answer our first research question, we generate explanations of bugs and their corresponding fixes using five state-of-the-art open-source and two popular proprietary language models.
+To answer our first research question, we generate explanations of bugs and their corresponding fixes using five state-of-the-art open-source and three popular proprietary language models.
 We manually evaluate this feedback using a custom rubric that includes the completeness and comprehensibility of the explanations and the accuracy of the suggested fixes.
 To answer our second research question, we use these expert human-generated ground truth labels to evaluate the performance of the models on the task of judging the programming feedback.

-Our findings suggest that open-source language models are competitive to proprietary models both for the generation and assessment of programming feedback.
-Given the potential benefits that open-source models offer around transparency, trust and cost, we argue that they should be increasingly used in computing education contexts.
+Our findings suggest that open-source language models are competitive with proprietary models for both generating and assessing programming feedback.
+Given the potential benefits of open-source models in terms of transparency, trust, and cost, we argue that they should be increasingly adopted in computing education contexts.

-\section{Related work}
+\section{Related Work}